wallsfantasy/devdock-php/README.md

 # devdock-php
 Docker-Compose for PHP application development

-This project inspired by [laradock.io](http://laradock.io) but designed to be more lightweight and has no aim toward deployment on staging or production.
+This project inspired by [laradock.io](http://laradock.io) but designed to be more lightweight and do not aim toward deployment on staging or production.
 Rather than hiding the complications with arguments, we want configurations easy to read/modify/understand and shamelessly leave commented-out configs if it reminds common use-cases.